EricssonResearch/openwebrtc/README.md

 Applications built on top of OpenWebRTC will be interoperable with popular WebRTC-enabled browsers such as Chrome and Firefox.

 ## Building
+* NOTE: Only 64-bit operating systems are supported.
 #### External programs to install
 ##### iOS
 To build for the iOS platform Xcode and the command line tools needs to be installed on the computer.